mattermost/mattermost-developer-documentation/site/content/integrate/apps/quickstart/quick-start-serverless/_index.md

 docker compose up
 ```

-The `docker-compose.yml` uses the [HTTP deployment]("https://docs.mattermost.com/guides/deploy-http.html") of the serverless App for the sake of trying it out locally.
+The `docker-compose.yml` uses the {{< newtabref href="https://docs.mattermost.com/guides/deploy-http.html" title="HTTP deployment" >}} of the serverless App for the sake of trying it out locally.
 You'll see Docker install the Go modules and then the App will come online and print the following message:

     Install via /apps install http http://mattermost-apps-golang-serverless:8080/manifest.json